 (c) Composite samples may be collected in lieu of grab samples for suspended solids, CBOD5 and nutrients, if allowed by the general household NPDES permit.

 (3) Manufacturers who want to collect samples from a valve in the pressurized discharge piping located within the post aeration tank shall submit written guidance for the proper collection of samples from the valve to the department of health.

-(4) Sampling ports for soil based treatment components may be required as authorized by the director and specified in the application and approval of the product.
+(4) Sampling ports for soil based combined treatment and dispersal systems may be required as authorized by the director and specified in the application and approval of the product.